Suvoo/Elixar_App/README.md

 # Elixar_App
-This is the app for the leaf disease detction
+This is the app for the leaf disease detection